 The best time to travel is after college when you are free of obligations to a job.
 If you have the opportunity to travel, you should do so when you can, as it broadens your perspective and is an important life experience.

 If you decide to travel, make the most of it and take photos, or blog about it.
 You can then share whatever you come up with as an example of your multimedia, writing, or web design skills.

 Work at Your College

 If you decide to continue living close to your college, consider pursuing a job there, whether it is in administration or education.
-There are many .
+There are many jobs to be had on college campuses.
 For example, you could work in the department that you majored in; or, you could work as a teaching assistant if there are positions relevant to your degree.

 These types of jobs can be especially convenient if you still live in your college town, and can also lead to further opportunities, like the funding of post-graduate classes or even a degree, as many universities will allow their employees to take classes for free.

 The World Wide Opportunities on Organic Farms program, commonly called "WWOOF," is a program that helps individuals find opportunities on organic farms throughout the world.
 For a small fee, participants are provided with an extensive database of opportunities in the country of their choice.

 Although the duration of the experience depends on where and when you work, as the details of the agreement are between the farmer and the volunteer, most situations tend to be a few months long and generally include room and board.